robinmenninga/ASUS-PRIME-x570-PRO-Version-Checker/README.md

 # ASUS PRIME x570 PRO Version Checker - Python edition

-A script that checks if you have the latest PRIME x570-PRO bios, audio driver and chipset, made in python.
+A script that checks if you have the latest PRIME x570-PRO bios, audio driver, network driver and chipset, made in python.

 # Pip dependencies
 - packaging